sonertari/UTMFW/README.md

 	+ Build and create the UTMFW packages
 		+ Extract ports.tar.gz under /usr/ports/
 		+ Copy the port folders of the UTMFW packages under ports to /usr/ports/{net,security,www,devel,sysutils}
-		+ Obtain the snort sources, apply the snort diff under ports/distfiles, compress as tarball with the same name as the original tarball of the sources
+		+ Obtain the snort sources, apply the snort diff under ports/distfiles, and compress as tarball with the same name as the original tarball of the sources
 		+ Copy the source tarballs of the UTMFW packages to /usr/ports/distfiles
 		+ Append the daemon users of UTMFW packages to /usr/ports/infrastructure/db/user.list, but note that bsd.port.mk does not like blank lines at the bottom of user.list
 			```